Flux-periodic oscillations in proximitized core-shell nanowires: Effects of polygonal cross-section geometry

 \section{Effects of polygonal cross-section geometry}

 We proceed by comparing with a hexagonal shell, and for a fair comparison, the minimal shell thickness is set equal to the cylindrical shell.
-In this way, the sides are of similar thickness to the cylindrical case, whilst the corner radius is slightly larger Fig.\ \ref{mm_hex}(a).
-The cylindrical coordinate system of the grid results in irregularities of the shell surface, which is practical with respect to the irregularities of fabricated samples.
-By introducing corners into the grid domain of the transverse Hamiltonian, Fig.\ \ref{mm_hex}(a), separation of the lowest energy levels is induced, Fig.\ \ref{mm_hex}(b) due to the corner localization \cite{Sitek15}, which increases the difference in wave vectors $\vec{k}=\hbar^{-1} \vec{p}$, for adjacent energy levels at the given chemical potential.
-This results in an increased difference in momentum between the quasiparticle bands, Fig.\ \ref{mm_hex}(c), compared with the cylindrical case.
-In Fig.\ \ref{mm_hex}(d), a minor decrease of variance between the cases of vanishing/nonvanishing Zeeman and spin-orbit interaction can be seen.
+In this way, the sides are of similar thickness to the cylindrical case, whilst the corner radius is slightly larger, Fig.\ \ref{mm_hex}(a).
+The cylindrical coordinate system of the grid results in irregularities of the shell surface, which is practical with respect to the irregularities of fabricated samples, as they are rarely perfectly regular.
+In the finite wire BdG spectrum, Fig.\ \ref{mm_hex}(b), a minor decrease of variance between the cases of vanishing/nonvanishing Zeeman and spin-orbit interaction can be seen compared with the cylindrical wire.
 However, the systems in Fig.\ \ref{mm_cyl} and Fig.\ \ref{mm_hex} are at slightly different values of magnetic field strength $|\vec{B}|$, as higher magnetic fields are needed for the same number of flux quanta due to the smaller area, $A$, of the hexagon, as seen from the definition of magnetic flux $\Phi_B=|\vec{B}|A$.
+By introducing corners into the grid domain of the transverse Hamiltonian, separation of the lowest energy levels is induced, Figs.\ \ref{mm_hex}(c,d), due to the corner localization \cite{Sitek15}, which increases the difference in wave vectors $\vec{k}=\hbar^{-1} \vec{p}$, for adjacent energy levels at the given chemical potential.
+This results in an increased difference in momentum between the quasiparticle bands, Figs.\ \ref{mm_hex}(e,f), compared with the cylindrical case.

-Compared with the cylindrical case, the flux-periodic oscillations of the normal conducting wire are nearly identical, Fig.\ \ref{LP_hex}(a).
+Compared with the cylindrical case, the flux oscillations of the normal conducting wire are nearly identical, Fig.\ \ref{LP_hex}(a).
 This is expected as the effective quantum wells formed by the corners, overlap in the sides \cite{Sitek15,Ferrari09b,Wu_92}, so that the hexagon is not too different from the cylinder.
 More specifically, the angular momentum from the external magnetic field is not overpowered by the corner localization.
 Therefore the theory for cylindrical nanowires may often be in qualitative agreement with experimental results from hexagonal wires \cite{SanJose_2022}.
-The oscillations of the BdG spectrum of the infinite wire at $k=0$, Fig.\ \ref{LP_hex}(b,c), share the same features as the cylindrical case.
-A period of $h/2e$ is clearly obtained for vanishing Zeeman and spin-orbit interaction but the peak amplitudes are alternately equal.
+Note, however, that the angular momentum is not conserved for the hexagonal case so the oscillations are not strictly periodic \cite{Ballester_2013,Torres_2018}.